Oil Well Cement Production

 We usually choose to produce basic oil well cement (grade G and grade H oil well cement) and then add corresponding additives to meet the technical requirements of other grades of cement.
 The production cost of this method is relatively low and the production process is simple.

 How to manufacture oil well cement?
-The production process of oil well cement is basically the same as the ordinary Portland cement.
+The production process of oil well cement is basically the same as ordinary Portland cement.
 It can be roughly divided into five steps: raw material crushing, raw material grinding, clinker calcination, cement grinding, and cement packing.